anpolol/GraphGenerator/README.rst

 Contacts
 --------
-- email@itmo.ru write us to email and we will answer at your questions
+- egorshikov@itmo.ru write us to email and we will answer at your questions

 Reference Paper
 --------